Empowering Training Initiatives

 2. School materials and other ministry resources in the student's native language

-3. Video teaching
+3. Video teaching for remote locations

 4. Training and curriculum designed to equip a pastor to identify and provide for another pastor to plant a church